-I am a Mormon Bishop.
+I am a Mormon Bishop (now released).
 I am not exactly a Buddhist, but I subscribe to many if not most of the Buddhist teachings I am familiar with.

 So what exactly does it mean to be a Mormon Buddhist Bishop?
 Certainly I subscribe to the fundamental teachings of the Restoration, as we sometimes like to refer to the works of the Church of Jesus Christ of Latter Day Saints.

 But as a Buddhist Bishop I am a little less uptight about some of the particulars.
 I am not a dogmatist.
 It is much more about being than it is about knowing.
 The central issue for me is the kind of person I am trying to become.
 There is no real contradiction between that ethos and the central truths of the Restoration.
 The current culture of Mormonism, in my opinion, however, has become much more focused on knowing the “right thing” than about being the right kind of person.
 Love and charity are in the scriptures, and these things are taught, but they are far down on the list.